 “It was a mistake!” his father snapped.
 “He snatched the wrong girl by accident, and just completely devastated her by so obviously regretting he didn’t get the blonde.”

 Grimme deserved it, and Mouse was the only person in the world other than his father who could get away with mocking him so.
 Finally, Mouse managed to calm down, but he was wiping his eyes.
-“I told you not to do it at all, but you didn’t listen, as usual.”
+“I told you to take some time to go about gaining a wife the usual way of nobility.”

 “What else should I have done?”
 Grimme barked.
-“My liege told me to do something.
-I had no choice.”
+“You told me I was in imminent danger.”

-“Well, that’s what he thinks he is,” his father grumbled.
+“Well, he thinks he is,” his father grumbled.
 “Both of us, rather.
 Not knowing how to— Knowing nothing about nobility— I can make money and he can make war, but that’s all!
+I didn’t think about his chances for an alliance with another noble any more than he did.
 And then he—” Sir John waved a hand at Grimme in frustration.
 “Just happens to snatch the exact girl he needs, who wanted to be snatched, can teach us both, and set this earldom on its feet, but neither one of us knows quite what to do with her.
 We don’t trust her, we don’t even know enough to ask the right questions—her first observation was that we had no lawyer.
 How were we supposed to know we needed one?
 So we have to allow her to do whatever she wants and hope she doesn’t betray us.”

 Mouse scowled.
 “Wanted to be snatched?
 Start from the beginning.”